kasper-piskorski/docs/pages/documentation/3-building-an-ontology/hierarchical-ontology.md

 ```

 Now we have provided more detail about being a parent.
-We have also said that being a parent is a `relative` relation.
+We have also said that being a parent is a `relatives` relation.
 This is quite useful because when we ask for all relatives we will be getting relatives via birth and via marriage.

 ## Wrapping up